LearnYouSomeComputer/Tools-For-Programming/13-Graphical-User-Interfaces-with-Qt.md

 Now let's walk through this biz:

 1. We first create our app, like normal.
-2. We create a couple of widgets: our text editing widget ang our quit button.
+2. We create a couple of widgets: our text editing widget and our quit button.
 3. We create a vertical layout and add our quit button followed by our text editor.
    This essentially tells Qt we want to create a vertical stack in our window: the quit button on top, and the editor beneath.
 4. We then make a window and add our layout to it.

+A couple of odd things to note:

+1. On line 7, the `&` tells Qt to set up a keyboard shortcut, \keys{\Alt + q}, that 'presses' the button.[^QShortcut]
+2. You may notice that on lines 6, 7, and 9, we allocate memory with `new` but never call `delete`.
+    Unlike normal C++ objects, Qt objects are written so that they clean up their children when they are destructed.
+    In this case, our `QTextEdit` and `QPushButton` are added as children to our `QVBoxLayout` object, and that layout object is added as a child to the `QWidget` created on line 13.
+    This means that as long as we clean up that `QWidget`, all our other objects will get cleaned up automatically!
+    (And, since that `QWidget` is a stack-allocated variable, it gets destructed whenever `main()` returns.)[^ObjectTrees]

 The rest is similar to the last example.
 With layouts, we have the ability to specify how we want our widgets organized on screen.
 In addition to vertical layouts there are horizontal layouts (`QBoxLayout`) and grid layouts (`QGridLayout`) and a handful of others.

-So, that's dandy... but our quit button doesn't actually do anything!
+So, that's dandy...but our quit button doesn't actually do anything!
 To make our buttons work, we need to talk about Signals and Slots.

 ### Signals and Slots